The Pit (Norris novel): Board Games

-Other
+Inspiration and legacy

 The plot-line that follows Curtis Jadwin’s exploits in wheat speculation and attempt to corner the market was inspired by the true story of Bull trader Joseph Leiter.
 Norris learned of the Joseph Leiter Wheat corner of 1897-98 upon visiting Chicago in 1901.
 For a short period of time, Leiter was the largest individual holder of wheat in the history of the grain trade.
 Leiter lost an estimated 10 million dollars when the market crashed in 1898.
 The ups and downs of the Chicago wheat pit in the novel follow the pattern of Leiter’s market.
 Both first purchased wheat in April 1897 and both corners collapsed on Monday, June 13, 1898.

 Though Norris' contemporaries believed The Pit to be his literary masterpiece, opinions of the book have changed over time.
 During the 1950s and 60s, focus shifted to The Octopus as readers hailed this 1901 novel as an American classic.
 Since the 1970s, critics have regarded McTeague (1899) as Norris' greatest work.
 Biographer Joseph R. McElrath reveals in Frank Norris: A Life that McTeague was one of the less successful books of Norris' lifetime and that the author himself considered The Octopus to be a better work of art.

 The story that was released serially in the Saturday Evening Post was titled The Pit: A Romance of Chicago and was significantly shorter than that of the published book.
 Many descriptive passages and much of the "Conclusion" were cut out by Norris and the magazine’s editors to better appeal to the Post’s readership.
 The version produced by Doubleday, Page is the full novel as Norris intended it to be read.